“What is Past is Prologue” – William Shakespeare

 · work with the Old Town North Neighborhood Association, Historic St. Joseph Foundation, and other groups to foster community development and neighborhood revitalization.

-Shakespeare Chateau Guild, Inc. recognizes that historic architecture is fragile, vulnerable, and not permanent.
+Shakespeare Chateau Guild, Inc. recognizes that historic architecture is fragile, vulnerable, and once it is gone, it is lost forever.
 St. Joseph, once known as the “Queen of the River Cities and Gateway to the West,” has suffered greatly from decades of disinvestment and neglect, especially in the older historic neighborhoods.
 Realization of our mission and vision will help restore economic vitality, tourism, and national recognition to the architectural treasures that exist in our community, while preserving those treasures for future generations and educating students in their care, upkeep, and preservation.